COVID-19 Action Plan

 - Ribbons will not be provided to reduce the amount of person-to-person contact.

-- Other awards may be picked-up at the Ring In gate.
+- Other awards may be picked-up at the ring In gate or outside of the show office.